Oakley Airbrake XL Goggles

 |Oakley Flight Deck Prizm||$170-$210||Large||1||Spherical||Frameless||Yes|

-One of the Airbrake XL’s strongest competitors is the popular Anon M3 MFI, which offers our favorite lens-swapping system and a detachable facemask.
-Unlike the Switchlock lever that requires popping parts in and out, the M3’s lens can be removed by giving a twist to the frame and pulling the lens away from the face—you don’t even have to take the goggles off.
-And like the Airbrake XL, the M3 MFI has a minimalist frame, meaning comparable field of vision and great peripheral visibility.
-We do, however, give the Airbrake the edge in terms of optical quality as its spherical Prizm lenses do a little better job enhancing contrast.
-But if you prioritize a quick-change lens system, the more feature-rich M3 is the better option.
+With the larger ski goggle market, one of the Airbrake XL’s strongest competitors is the popular Anon M4 Toric MFI, which offers our favorite lens-swapping system and a detachable facemask.
+Unlike the Switchlock lever that requires popping parts in and out, the M4’s lens can be removed by giving a twist to the frame and pulling the lens away from the face—you don’t even have to take the goggles off.
+We also found that the M4 Toric MFI has a little better peripheral vision and its ventilation system wasn’t as prone to fogging up.
+Price-wise, the Oakely comes in about $30 cheaper (depending on lens choice), but with the Anon’s included facemask, it’s a pretty close call in terms of all-around value.
+In the end, the Anon M4 wins out as the better high-end choice.

-Smith pioneered interchangeable lenses, and their new I/O Mag features an easy-to-use system.
-The goggle releases the lens with a push of a lever on either side of the frame, and magnets dotting the inside make it easy to pop the new lens back into place.
-Putting the two models head-to-head, the Airbrake XL fits a large face better, has a moderately wider field of view, and its Prizm lenses are among the best on the market.
-However, at up to $40 cheaper (depending on the lens) and with more natural coloring from its ChromaPop technology, we give the nod to the Smith I/O Mag.
+Smith pioneered interchangeable lenses, and their I/O Mag features an easy-to-use system.
+The goggle releases the lens with a push of a lever on either side of the frame, and magnets dotting the inside make it easy to pop the new lens back into place (for more, see our in-depth I/O Mag review).
+Putting the two models head-to-head, the Airbrake XL fits a large face better (there is a new I/O Mag XL, however, that is comparable), has a moderately wider field of view, and its Prizm lenses are among the best on the market.
+However, at up to $40 cheaper (depending on the lens) and with better ventilation and more natural coloring from its ChromaPop technology, we give the nod to the Smith I/O Mag.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!